 CADA is committed to providing a work environment that is free from discrimination/harassment.
-In keeping with this commitment, CADA strictly prohibits discrimination/harassment (including sexual harassment) on the basis of an employee's, applicant's, independent contractor's, intern's or volunteer's race, color, religion, sex, pregnancy, national origin, ancestry, physical and/or mental disability, military and veteran status, age, marital status, sexual orientation, gender identity, gender expression, medical condition, genetic information, or any other class protected by state or federal lawvolunteer's race, color, religion,, sex, pregnancy, national origin, ancestry, military and veteran status, age, marital status, sexual orientation, gender identity, gender expression, physical and/or medical condition, genetic information, or any other class protected by state or federal law.
-Discrimination/harassment/retaliation of anyone in or from CADA, on any of these bases, is strictly prohibited whether it be committed by supervisors, managers, co-workers or third parties such as suppliers or customers.
-Employees should note that conduct need not be unlawful to violate CADA's policy against harassment/discrimination.
+In keeping with this commitment, CADA strictly prohibits discrimination/harassment (including sexual harassment) on the basis of an employee's, applicant's, independent contractor's, intern's or volunteer's race, color, religion, sex, pregnancy, national origin, ancestry, physical and/or mental disability, military and veteran status, age, marital status, sexual orientation, gender identity, gender expression, medical condition, genetic information, or any other class protected by state or federal law.